Omnidirectional type inference for ML: principality any way: Overview

-Bidirectional type inference is a standard alternative to unification for propagating type information.
+Bidirectional typechecking is a standard alternative to unification for propagating type information.
 It is typically formulated by splitting typing rules into two modes: \emph{checking mode} ($\G \th \e \Leftarrow \t$), which typechecks a term $\e$ against a type $\t$ in a given context, and \emph{inference mode} which infers $\e$'s type from the context alone ($\G \th \e \Rightarrow \t$).

 \parcomment{Assignment of modes}

 The type system designer assigns modes---checking or inference---to each language construct.
 For instance, one can decide to typecheck function applications $\eapp \ea \eb$ by first \emph{inferring} that $\ea$ has some function type $\ta \tarrow \tb$, and then \emph{checking} $\eb$ against $\ta$ (\Rule{Syn-App}); but the opposite, mode-correct choice (\Rule{Chk-App}) is also possible: